slaclab/model-composer-dsp-lib/docs/src/DspBlocks/AmplitudeControl.rst

 Introduction:
 **********
 This is a SLAC LLRF library block for amplitude control.
-The average amplitude for each on the RF pulase
+The average amplitude for each of the RF pulse is taken from upper stream blocks.
+A new amplitude is calculated based on the user defined desire amplitude with a control step size.

    .. image:: ../figs/amplitude_control.png
      :width: 200